gerrit1986/zeit_titelsuche/README.md

 It was created using [Django](http://djangoproject.com) and [ZEIT ONLINE Content API](http://developer.zeit.de/index/).

 ## What is it good for? ##
-It's a pet project for gaining skill in Python and Django.
+It's a tinkering project for gaining skill in Python and Django.
 It might have useful features someday, e.g. search within user-defined scopes (title, subtitle, text), clearly defined search operators and basic concept disambiguation.

 ## What's next? ##